christianalfoni/impact/docs/giving-up-react.md

 }
 ```

-When you read this code your intuition tells you that we are just calling a function and there is nothing "stuck" that will affect the next call of the function.
+When you read this code your intuition tells you that we are calling a function and there is nothing "stuck" that will affect the next call of the function.
 But with hooks this can happen:

 ```ts
 function Counter(props) {